wwalexander/chrome-blank/README.md

 blank
 =====

-An extension for Chromium-based browsers which replaces the new tab page with a blank page
+An extension for Chromium-based browsers that replaces the new tab page with a blank page

 Building